Vice-President of Burundi: Vice-presidency 2005–2018

 Burundi's new constitution, approved in a 28 February 2005 constitutional referendum, calls for a two-member vice-presidency (similar to that of the interim period).
 The 1st vice-president will be responsible for political and administrative affairs, while the 2nd vice-president will handle social and economic affairs.
 One vice-president will be an ethnic Hutu and the other a Tutsi.
 Nominees must be approved by both chambers of parliament in order to take office.

 On 29 August 2005, President Pierre Nkurunziza nominated Martin Nduwimana and Alice Nzomukunda for the posts of 1st and 2nd vice-president.
 Both received approval from parliament and were immediately sworn in.
 Nzomukunda resigned on 5 September 2006.
 She was replaced by Marina Barampama two days later.

 In February 2007, Barampama was replaced by Gabriel Ntisezerana.
 In November 2007, Nduwimana was replaced by Yves Sahinguvu.

 In August 2010, Sahinguvu was replaced by Therence Sinunguruza and Ntisezerana was replaced by Gervais Rufyikiri.

 Vice-presidency since 2018

 New constitutional amendments were approved in a 17 May 2018 constitutional referendum.
-The post of second vice-president will be abolished.
-The remaining vice-president, who will have limited powers, will be selected from a political party and ethnic group that differs from those of the president.
+The post of second vice-president was abolished.
+The remaining vice-president, who has limited powers, is selected from a political party and ethnic group that differs from those of the president.